joshbegley/nyt-latest/README.md

 `Toronto will have difficult moving the right-handed pitcher with three years and $66 million remaining on his contract.`\
 https://nytimes.com/athletic/6874265/2025/12/08/blue-jays-face-difficult-trade-decision-with-disappointed-jose-berrios/

-**At MLB's winter meetings, the Pirates are in a space they rarely occupy: in the mix**\
+**At MLB's Winter Meetings, the Pirates are in a space they rarely occupy: in the mix**\
 `There’s a lot left to do to become contenders, and many in the industry are understandably dubious of the Pirates' appetite to spend.`\
 https://nytimes.com/athletic/6874220/2025/12/08/mlb-winter-meetings-pittsburgh-pirates-position/